Niki Haris: Collaborations

 Haris has collaborated with many artists including, Michelle Branch, All Saints, Whitney Houston, Kylie Minogue, Anita Baker, Ray Charles, Karyn White, Prince, Mick Jagger, Julian Lennon, LeAnn Rimes, Luther Vandross, Jessica Simpson, Pussycat Dolls, Santana, The Righteous Brothers, Rufus, Enrique Iglesias, Marilyn Manson, Madonna, Tom Jones, Snap!, Joe Henry, Michael Bernard Beckwith and Ani DiFranco.

 Niki appeared on Donna De Lory's 2013 album on a track called 'Kinder'.

-Choreographer and acting career
+Choreography and acting career

 Haris choreographed the MTV Awards for Madonna as well as providing some additional choreography on The Girlie Show, and for the television series Melrose Place.
 She helped stage scenes for Sharon Stone in Basic Instinct.

 Haris has performed in lead appearances in Truth or Dare, was featured artist on the HBO special Sandra After Dark, and had a role in the film Heat.

 Niki appeared in, and sang backing vocals for Pee-Wee's Playhouse Christmas Special.